 - Synchronous online class recordings

 - Online ASL/Realtime Captionist

-- Distraction reduced/social distanced exam and study rooms
+- Distraction reduced/social distanced exam

 - On campus accommodations as determined appropriate